neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

 ----

-.. method:: RangeVarPlot.plot
+.. method:: RangeVarPlot.plot(graph_object)

-    Syntax:
-        ``rvp.plot(graph_object)``

-        ``rvp.plot(graph_object, arg1, ..., kwarg1=val1, ...)``
+            RangeVarPlot.plot(graph_object, arg1, ..., kwarg1=val1, ...)

-    Description:
     In NEURON 7.7+, RangeVarPlot.plot plots the current state of the path on any of a number of types of graphs, including NEURON Graph objects, matplotlib, bokeh, and anything with a .plot or .line method taking x and y values.
     Any additional arguments or keyword arguments are passed to the graph's plotting method.

     Example:
         Plotting to a matplotlib axis (instead of pyplot itself), bokeh, and NEURON's Graph objects and passing optional